sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 Contributors: buddydev, sbrajesh
 Tags: buddypress, buddypress activity, sitewide activity, sitewide activity widget, buddypress sitewide activity widget Requires at least: 4.5
-Tested up to: 4.7.4
+Tested up to: 4.9.5
-Stable tag: 1.3.3
+Stable tag: 1.3.4

-BuddyPress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
+BuddyPress Sitewide Activity Widget allows you to use BuddyPress Sitewide activity stream as a widget.

 == Description ==
 BuddyPress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
 Now you can show the BuddyPress activity in a widget area.